Title/s: Edward L. Surtz, S. J., Associate Professor

 Specialty Area: Medieval English Literature

 Alliterative poetry, Piers Plowman, Boethius’ Consolation of Philosophy, medieval grammar and rhetoric, poetic form, reception history.

-“An Edition of the Archetype of Piers Plowman B.” Review essay, forthcoming in the Yearbook of Langland Studies 32.
+“An Edition of the Archetype of Piers Plowman B.” Review essay, forthcoming in the Yearbook of Langland Studies, vol. 32.

-Reconstructing Alliterative Verse: The Pursuit of a Medieval Meter (Cambridge: Cambridge University Press, 2017)
+Reconstructing Alliterative Verse: The Pursuit of a Medieval Meter.
+Cambridge University Press, 2017.

 “Grammars and Rhetorics.”
-In The Encyclopedia of Medieval Literature in Britain, eds.
-Siân Echard and Richard Rouse (John Wiley & Sons, 2017).
+In The Encyclopedia of Medieval Literature in Britain.
+Edited by Siân Echard and Richard Rouse.
+John Wiley & Sons, 2017.

-“Boethius’ Consolatio philosophiae,” in The Oxford History of Classical Reception in English Literature, vol. 1: The Middle Ages, ed.
-Rita Copeland (Oxford Univ.
-Press, 2016), pp. 269-98.
+“Boethius’ Consolatio philosophiae,” in The Oxford History of Classical Reception in English Literature, vol. 1: The Middle Ages.
+Edited by Rita Copeland.
+Oxford Univ.
+Press, 2016, pp. 269-98.

 Work in Progress:

 Current projects include an essay on Middle English lyric, an edition (with James Eric Ensley) of Takamiya MS 23 for the Piers Plowman Electronic Archive, and studies of two English translations of the Consolation of Philosophy: John Walton’s versification (c.
 1410), and George Colville’s 1556 prose rendering.